Roberto Madrazo

-Roberto Madrazo Pintado (born July 30, 1952) is a Mexican politician, member of the Institutional Revolutionary Party.
+Roberto Madrazo Pintado (born July 30, 1952) is a Mexican politician and member of the Institutional Revolutionary Party.
 He was the candidate of the alliance between his party and the Ecologist Green Party of Mexico (PVEM) in the 2006 Mexican presidential election.
+He served as Governor of Tabasco from 1995 to 2000.

 Early years

 Madrazo was born in Villahermosa, Tabasco, to Carlos A. Madrazo and Graciela Pintado Jiménez.
 His father was a reformist politician at a time when the PRI was the only viable party.
 Both of his parents died in a plane crash when he was sixteen.
 Although his father came from humble roots, his prestige allowed Roberto to become one of Mexico's elite.
 He studied law at the National Autonomous University of Mexico in Mexico City and urbanism at the University of California at Los Angeles, and headed the PRI Youth.